The power of nature: Working in favor of feed cost optimization

 Understanding the relationship between feed efficiency and feed cost

 In general, it is well known that animals cannot retain all the nutrients provided via feed.
 So, didactically, each nutrient has two very clear fractions: that part "naturally" digestible and deposited in the form of animal protein of zootechnical interest (meat, milk, eggs, etc.) and, consequently, another indigestible part or even that is lost/diverted by the metabolism of animals.
 In an overall view of nutrients, the ratio between these two fractions corresponds to the feed efficiency.
+But how to improve the feed cost optimization?

 Efficiency is key